Surgery to remove melanoma skin cancer

 Surgery to remove more tissue (wide local excision)

-It's likely you'll have a second operation to remove more tissue if you're diagnosed with melanoma.
+You normally have a second operation to remove more tissue if you're diagnosed with melanoma.
 This is called a wide local excision.
-Your doctor removes a larger area of healthy skin and tissue from around where the melanoma was.
+Your doctor removes a larger area of healthy skin and tissue around where the melanoma was.
 This helps to reduce the risk of the melanoma coming back.

 How much tissue you have removed depends on: